A Capital Campaign for the RECREATION COMPLEX

 Key Responsibilities

-• Assist in onboarding, training, and ongoing support of recreation staff and instructors.
+• Assist in recruiting, onboarding, training, and supervising Aquatics Program Staff

 Qualifications